undisputed-seraphim/favonius/README.md

 There are two namespaces:
 - `ztd`, which represents `std` compatible classes and functions, but are backed by functions provided by Zephyr OS.
 - `fav`, which represents all other constructs and primitives from the Zephyr OS that don't fit in `ztd`.

-`std` compatibility is a best-effort basis and full compatibility is not a goal.
-Notably, as an embedded real-time OS, dynamic memory allocation is highly restricted; consequently, any `std` features that require dynamic memory allocation will be either missing or heavily altered.
-Same goes for exceptions.

-Users still have to check the return values of 'allocating' functions to ensure that objects are properly constructed in containers.

 ## Development